Development and contribution

 2 ESMValTool dependencies

-provided in the ESMValTool directory.
+To simplify the installation process, an environment file environment.yml is provided in the ESMValTool directory.
 We create an environment by running:

-conda env create --file environment.yml
+mamba env create --name esmvaltool --file environment.yml

-we should choose another name for the new environment in this lesson by:
+The environment is called esmvaltool by default.
+If an esmvaltool environment is already created following the lesson Installation, we should choose another name for the new environment in this lesson by:

-conda env create -n a_new_name --file environment.yml
+mamba env create --name a_new_name --file environment.yml

 For more information see conda managing environments.
-Now, we should activate the environment:

 conda activate esmvaltool